k2view-academy/K2View-Academy/articles/10_enrichment_function/01_enrichment_function_overview.md

 <web>

-**Please note:** while enrichment functions usage is very beneficial, we recommend using the population flows instead, for better control and visibility.
+**Please note:** While enrichment functions usage is very beneficial, we recommend using the population flows instead, for better control and visibility.

 </web>